-- 1. Leadership that embraces ambiguity, is agile in responding to issues, and open to iterative processes - 2.
-Refusal to allow the concept of perfection to stifle momentum (So, the book says to tackle x, y, or z in this order but x will completely halt momentum on our campus on y, and z.
-Let's table it and come back to it later) - 3.
+- 1. Leadership that embraces ambiguity, is agile in responding to issues, and open to iterative processes.
+Distributed leadership model that empowers individuals and committees to innovate. - 2.
+Refusal to allow the concept of perfection to stifle momentum - 3.
 Transparency, broad communication, and a commitment to building trust across campus